-MacArthur Antigua was most recently the Senior Director of Alumni Engagement and Cross Sector Partnerships at Public Allies, a national nonprofit committed to building a just and equitable society and the diverse leadership to sustain it.
-In that role, he sustained and accelerated the leadership practice of 8,000 Public Allies Alumni, as well as adapted the Public Allies leadership model for clients such as the Young Nonprofit Professionals Network and America’s Service Commissions.
+Before Imagine MKE: He was the Senior Director of Alumni Engagement and Cross Sector Partnerships at Public Allies, a national nonprofit committed to building a just and equitable society and the diverse leadership to sustain it.
+In that role, he sustained and accelerated the leadership practice of 8,000 Public Allies Apprenticeship Alumni, as well as adapted the Public Allies leadership model for clients such as the Young Nonprofit Professionals Network and America’s Service Commissions.

-MacArthur has also trained in the Annie E. Casey Foundation’s Results Count approach, and has also served as a faculty and coach for their grantees, such as Lutheran Services in America.
+MacArthur has also trained in the Annie E. Casey Foundation’s Results Count practice, and has also served as faculty and coach for their grantees, such as Lutheran Services in America.
 He also recently chaired the Independent Sector’s NGen Programming Committee, and was an American Express/Independent Sector NGen Fellow.

 He received his bachelor’s and master’s degrees in communication studies from Northwestern University, which ignited his performance arts journey.
 While on campus, he was a founding member of The Titanic Players longform improvisational comedy ensemble.
 After graduating, he’d follow his ensemble mates to the Chicago’s iO Theater (then ImprovOlympic) to study under Del Close and perform the Harold, the classic longform improv structure with house teams “Genealogy” and “Space Mountain.”
 After relocating to Houston, TX, he started Massive Improv, the first longform improv ensemble and training center in that city, and directed ensembles that performed in the Del Close Improv Marathon (NYC), Dallas Comedy Festival, and the Out of Bounds Improv Festival (Austin, TX).
 MacArthur would later reunite with Titanic as an Alumni Coach, and started college ensembles at the University of Minnesota and University of Wisconsin-Milwaukee.